-GUIDANCE 121REG117 GUIDANCE FOR REGULATION 117 OF ANR-121 - FLIGHT RECORDERS
+GUIDANCE 135REG116 GUIDANCE FOR REGULATION 116 OF ANR-135 - FLIGHT RECORDERS

-As a recommendation over the requirement in Regulation 117(1)(f) of ANR-121, the AOC holder may consider providing an aeroplane of MCTOM over 5700kg for which the individual certificate of airworthiness is first issued on or after 1 January 2023 with a FDR that records at least the 82 parameters listed in Table 1-1 of the Aviation Specification 2 - Flight Recorders.

-GUIDANCE 121REG120A GUIDANCE FOR REGULATION 120A OF ANR-121 - FLIGHT CREW-MACHINE INTERFACE RECORDINGS

-- As a recommendation over the requirement in Regulation 120A(1) of ANR-121, the AOC holder may consider providing an aeroplane of MCTOM over 5 700 kg, up to and including 27 000 kg, for which the application for type certification is submitted to a Contracting State on or after 1 January 2023 with a crash-protected flight recorder that records - (a) the information displayed to the flight crew from electronic displays; and - (b) the operation of switches and selectors by the flight crew, that are specified in the Aviation Specifications 2 - Flight Recorders issued by the Director General of Civil Aviation as matters to be recorded in the flight recorder.
+- As a recommendation over the requirement in Regulation 116(1)(e) of ANR-135, the AOC holder may consider providing an aeroplane of MCTOM over 5700kg for which the individual certificate of airworthiness is first issued on or after 1 January 2023 with a FDR that records at least the 82 parameters listed in Table 1-1 of the Aviation Specification 2 Flight Recorders. - As a recommendation over the requirement in Regulation 116(2)(f) of ANR-135, the AOC holder may consider providing a helicopter of MCTOM over 3175kg for which the individual certificate of airworthiness is first issued on or after 1 January 2023. with a FDR that records at least the first 53 parameters listed in Table 2-1 of the Aviation Specification 2 Flight Recorders. - As a recommendation over the requirement in Regulation 116(2)(d) of ANR-135, the AOC holder may consider providing a helicopter of MCTOM not exceeding 2250 kg, for which the individual certificate of airworthiness is first issued on or after 1 January 2018 one of the following flight data recorders: - (i) an FDR that records at least the first 48 parameters specified in Table 2-1 of the Aviation Specifications 2 Flight Recorders; - (ii) a Class C AIR or AIRS that records at least the flight path and speed parameters displayed to the pilot, as defined in the Aviation Specifications 2 Flight Recorders; - (iii) an ADRS that records at least the first 7 parameters specified in Table 2-3 of the Aviation Specifications 2 Flight Recorders; - As a recommendation, the AOC holder may consider providing an aeroplane of MCTOM over 5 700 kg, up to and including 27 000 kg, for which the application for type certification is submitted to a Contracting State on or after 1 January 2023 with a crash-protected flight recorder that records - (a) the information displayed to the flight crew from electronic displays; and - (b) the operation of switches and selectors by the flight crew, that are specified in the Aviation Specifications 2 Flight Recorders issued by the Director General of Civil Aviation as matters to be recorded in the flight recorder.

-GUIDANCE 121REG122 GUIDANCE FOR REGULATION 122 OF ANR-121 - GROUND PROXIMITY WARNING SYSTEM
+GUIDANCE 135REG120 GUIDANCE FOR REGULATION 120 OF ANR-135 - GROUND PROXIMITY WARNING SYSTEM

-- 1 The AOC holder should ensure that the ground proximity warning system, if installed, remains effective and may refer to the following for guidance. - AC 121-6-2 Effectiveness of TAWS/EGPWS Equipment
+- 1 Terrain Awareness and Warning System (TAWS) Class B will provide the parameters required in Regulation 120(2) of ANR-135. - 2 Terrain Awareness and Warning System (TAWS) Class A will provide the parameters required in Regulation 120(3) of ANR-135. - The AOC holder should ensure that the ground proximity warning system, if installed, remains effective and may refer to the following for guidance. - AC 121-6-2 Effectiveness of EGPWS/TAWS Equipment